andrewtran28/memory-card-game/README.md

+A React web application game that tests your memory.
+To play, only select the cards that you have previously not clicked before.
+The card assets show the names and images of random Villagers from the video game Animal Crossing: New Horizons.
+Assets were provided by the Nookipedia API.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.